Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 .. attention:: Do **not** use in new drivers!
              See: :ref:`legacy_dvb_decoder_notes`

-This ioctl call asks the video device to repeat decoding frames N number of times.
+This ioctl call asks the woke video device to repeat decoding frames N number of times.
 This call can only be used if ``VIDEO_SOURCE_MEMORY`` is selected.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.